-I have edited my Introduction slightly to make it a bit more user friendly (it was written for scholars and advanced students).
+I edited my Introduction slightly to make it a bit more user-friendly (it was written for scholars and advanced students).
 Here is the opening of the Introduction, where I explain briefly something about its discovery and contents.

 When Was the Didache Written?